EYFS Home Learning

 By the end of reception, we would expect children to be able to confidently read tricky words in set 1 to 4 and be beginning to spell them correctly.

-Wednesday: Our new topic in school is called 'Why do Ladybird's have spots?
-Use books, the internet or ask someone at home to find out about ladybirds.
+Wednesday: .Think back to what you found out about ladybirds yesterday.
 Can you make your own page for an information book about ladybirds?

 Choose a letter that you find tricky.
 Practise writing that letter.